MosesKuria012/Persistent-Web-Highlighter/README.md

 **The extension slowed down my browser.
 What should I do?**
 This should not happen under normal use.
 If you have accumulated tens of thousands of highlights on a single page, the restore-on-load process could take a noticeable moment.
 If you experience this, use the auto-delete settings to prune old highlights.

+**Does it work on PDFs?**
+No. It does not support PDFs, social media.
+And for pages that require logins it will require that you be logged in to be taken directly to your highlight.

 **I found a bug.
 Where do I report it?**
 Open an issue on the GitHub repository with the page URL where it happened, what you were trying to highlight, and what went wrong.
 Screenshots help.